Elderly Drivers and Highway Safety

 The reasons for the increased danger are both multifaceted and somewhat obvious.
 Driving is a complicated endeavor.
 It requires the driver to see clearly.
 It helps to have the ability to hear horns, sirens, and noises made by other vehicles, such as screeching brakes.
 A driver must pay close attention to other cars, traffic signs and signals, and pedestrians.
-He or she must be able to react quickly to unexpected events.
-Drivers must also be able to judge distances and speeds accurately and detect movement on either side and in front of their vehicle.
+They must be able to react quickly to unexpected events.
+Drivers must also judge distances and speeds accurately and detect movement on either side and in front of their vehicle.

 Several age-related factors can result in a decreased driving ability.
 Some seniors may have more than one such condition: